An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 In some applications – especially in games, for example – you want the program to react to a key pressed by the user, but without holding up the program to wait for value to be input.

-Whether your application makes use graphics, or just uses the Console for text, reading keystrokes ‘on the fly’ is done via one of two methods:
+Whether your application makes use graphics, or just uses the Display for text, reading keystrokes ‘on the fly’ is done via one of two methods:

 let key1 be getKey()let key2, modifier be getKeyWithModifier()